 • Give the passport to the buyer / new owner at the time of sale and

-• Complete and sign the “seller” sections of PIO form (buyer to also complete their parts) and
+• Complete and sign the “seller” sections of the Connemara Pony Breeders’ Society form (buyer to also complete their part) and

 • Take a photocopy or photograph of the completed form for your records.

-• Give the remaining completed form to the buyer.
+• Give the original completed form to the buyer/new owner.

 When buying / acquiring ownership: